- Do I need to switch to nbn™ Fibre?

 - What do I need to do to prepare for the installation before my appointment?

 - You’ll need to decide where you want the nbn™ connection box and power supply box to be installed, which will be installed inside your premises.

 - As close as possible to where you connect your router, main computer as well as landline phone.

 - Is there a cost for equipment and installation?

 - No, all equipment and installation are provided free of charge for a standard install and is covered by nbn™.
 Fees may apply for non-standard installs, the technician will advise of these fees.

 - Will my FttP network work if there is a power failure?

 - No, your service will not work in the event of a power outage.
-Fibre to the home (FttP/FttH) can only operate during a power outage if a battery backup unit is also installed.
+Fibre to the premise or home (FttP/FttH) can only operate during a power outage if a battery backup unit is also installed.

 - Can more than one person have a broadband connection at one property?

 - Yes, fibre to the premises and nbn™ connection boxes come with four data ports, so up to four connections can be installed at a single premises.